Picture deep dive

 HEIF is not currently supported by any browser but, considering that the format is supported in both macOS and iOS, it shouldn't take much for Apple to add support to Safari in the near term.

-AVIF is fully supported in Chrome (85 and later) and partially supported in Firefox (behind the image.avif.enabled flag).
+AVIF is fully supported in Chrome (85 and later) and partially supported in Firefox (behind the image.avif.enabled

-So what does mean for our responsive images using picture?
+So what does mean for our responsive images using picture

 It means a few things:

-1. We need to be careful with the order of the formats.
-If the browser supports picture and source, it will use the first one it can read
+- We need to be careful with the order of the formats.
+If the browser supports

-3. We still need to provide a format for older versions of modern browsers.
+attribute with the mime type of the image format to help the browser figure out if it can use it or not - We still need to provide a format for older versions of modern browsers.
 This is still a problem in companies where IT will restrict browser upgrades

-At the very minimum our picture element will look like this:
+At the very minimum our picture

 <picture>